 Adding Alt Text for More Complex Images

-For charts and graphs, make sure to select the outside edge when adding alt text.
+For charts and graphs, make sure to select the outside edge of the object when adding alt text.
 You can either place the full description of the chart in the alt text or include a brief description and summarize the data in the slide content.
 The second option is recommended.
 The screenshot below provides an example of how you might do this.

-Alt text: Pie chart of web accessibility assessment results.
+Pie chart of web accessibility assessment results.
 Data provided on slide.

 Resources: Writing Alt Text